DC row houses – the first CC image hit for “dc house flips” on Flickr. Photo from Elvert Barnes.

 A few housing-related tidbits that I’ve accumulated over the past week.

 Richard Layman laments the lack of quality development, noting the difficulties involved with larger scale infill projects, especially when compared against smaller scale renovation projects of single rowhouses or small apartment buildings.
-The smaller scale renovations take on a more organic character, while the scale
+The smaller scale renovations take on a more organic character, while

 Continue reading Adaptation in housing, organically